+where $R^*$ denotes derived push-forward.
 It is a polynomial in $r$ (for $r$ sufficiently large).
-Following computations of Chiodo \cite{Chiodo2008Towards-an-enum}, the class ${\rm Ch}_{g,A}^{k,r,d}$ can be computed explicitly as a sum over stable graphs, decorated with polynomials in $\kappa$ and $\psi$-classes (see \cite[Corollary 4]{Janda2016Double-ramifica}).
-We propose the following conjecture, giving a formula for the cycle classes \ref{eqn:qpushforwardetau}.
+Following com\-pu\-ta\-tions of Chiodo \cite{Chiodo_twisted}, the class ${\rm Ch}_{g,A}^{k,r,d}$ can be computed explicitly as a sum over stable graphs, decorated with polynomials in $\kappa$ and $\psi$-classes (see \cite[Corollary~4]{Janda2016Double-ramifica}).
+We propose the following conjecture, giving a formula for the cycle classes~\ref{eqn:qpushforwardetau}.